seshuk/seshuk.github.io/_posts/2018-01-01-new-year-resolutions.md

 _###Here goes the list:###_

 ##Health:##
-More active,
+In general be more active.
  - 10k or more steps
  - 2018 KMs cycle/running.
  - Yoga atleast 2 times a week.

 ##Craft:##
-* Write blogs posts regularly
+* Write blogs posts regularly - At least 25 posts.
  - Post status/progress every quarter

 * Side projects